yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

     "./motor.png| C'mon, touch it!
 (Mini Motorways)"
   >}}

-Amiibos also got some love from german77, the first example is {{< gh-hovercard "9219" "implementing the NFC" >}} `IUser` service, which fixes the NFC detection in `Ultra Kaiju Monster Rancher`.
+Amiibos also got some love from german77.
+The first example is {{< gh-hovercard "9219" "implementing the NFC" >}} `IUser` service, which fixes the NFC detection in `Ultra Kaiju Monster Rancher`.

 {{< single-title-imgs
     "And it's still a premium feature on most phones (Ultra Kaiju Monster Rancher)"